boli8/DMP-for-SIRP-LTM/Readme.md

 # Dynamic message-passing for inference and mitigation of infection-induced cascades

-This repository contains codes for algorithms developed in the work *"Infection-induced Cascading Failures -- Impact and Mitigation"* by Bo Li and David Saad, arXiv:2307.16767 (2023).
+This repository contains codes for algorithms developed in the work *"Infection-induced Cascading Failures -- Impact and Mitigation"* by Bo Li and David Saad, Communications Physics volume 7, Article number: 144 (2024).

 The codes are written in Julia.
 They were last tested on Julia v1.10.0.